ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

             {'short_name': 'sftof', 'exp': 'piControl'}
             ]

-Additionally, it is possible to search across all ensembles and experiments when specifying the fx variable, by using the ``*`` character, which is useful for some projects where the location of the fx files is not consistent.
+Additionally, it is possible to search across all ensembles and experiments (or any other keys) when specifying the fx variable, by using the ``*`` character, which is useful for some projects where the location of the fx files is not consistent.
 This makes it possible to search for fx files under multiple ensemble members or experiments.
 For example: ``ensemble: '*'``.
 Note that the ``*`` character must be quoted since ``*`` is a special charcter in YAML.
-This functionality is only supported for time invariant fx variables under the (i.e. frequency ``fx``).
-Note also that if multiple folders of matching fx files are found ESMValTool will default to using the first folder found only.
+This functionality is only supported for time invariant fx variables (i.e. frequency ``fx``).
+Note also that if multiple folders of matching fx files are found, ESMValTool will default to ensemble r0i0p0 if it exists and then first folder found only if it does not.

 See also :func:`esmvalcore.preprocessor.weighting_landsea_fraction`.